HrdHat/hrdhatv4-frontend/README.md

 # HrdHat

+## 🎯 **Mission Statement**

+HrdHat is a **tool for tradespeople** to efficiently complete daily safety forms, not a data analytics or reporting platform.
+Our focus is on making safety paperwork fast, intuitive, and reliable for construction workers in the field.

 ## What the project does

 HrdHat webapp is a tool that helps tradespeople and crews create, fill out, store, view and submit daily safety form with is core form being the FLRA form (Field Level Risk Assessment form)